 - The Company structures its pay to consist of both fixed and variable compensation.
-The fixed (or salary) portion of compensation is designed to provide a steady income regardless of the Company's stock price performance so that executives do not feel pressured to focus exclusively on stock price performance to the detriment of other important business metrics.
-The variable (both annual cash awards and equity-based incentive compensation) portions of compensation are designed to reward both short- and long-term corporate performance.
-For short-term performance, the Company's annual cash awards are based primarily on achieving earnings per share targets.
+The fixed (or salary) portion of compensation is designed to provide a steady income independent of the Company's stock price performance so that executives do not feel pressured to focus exclusively on short-term stock price performance to the long-term detriment of other important business decisions and metrics.
+The variable portions of compensation (both annual cash awards and equity-based incentive compensation) are designed to reward both short- and long-term corporate performance.
+For short-term performance, the Company's annual cash awards are based primarily on achieving earnings per share targets, with additional targets related to growth in revenue, gross profit and store locations.
 For long-term performance, restricted stock awards generally vest over at least four years and only vest if the Company achieves annual earnings growth targets over a multi-year vesting period.
-The Company feels that these variable elements of compensation are a sufficient percentage of overall compensation to motivate executives to produce superior short- and long-term corporate results, while the fixed element is also sufficiently high that the executives are not encouraged to take unnecessary or excessive risks in doing so. - · Because net income and earnings per share are the primary performance measures for determining incentive payments, the Company believes its executives are encouraged to take a balanced approach that focuses on corporate profitability, rather than other measures which may incentivize management to drive sales or growth targets without regard to cost structure.
-If the Company is not profitable at a reasonable level, there are no payouts under the annual incentive cash award program. - The Company caps cash payments under the annual incentive plan, which the Company believes also mitigates excessive risk taking.
-Even if the company dramatically exceeds its net income and earnings per share targets, bonus payouts are limited by such caps.
-Conversely, the Company has a floor on the net income and earnings per share targets so that profitability below a certain level (as approved by the Compensation Committee) does not permit bonus payouts. - The Company's bonus program has been structured around attainment of net income and earnings per share targets for many years and the Company has seen no evidence that it encourages unnecessary or excessive risk taking. - · The Company's use of distinct long-term incentive vehicles both restricted stock awards and stock options having either premium price features and/or vesting over a number of years, thereby providing strong incentives for sustained operational and financial performance. - The Compensation Committee has discretion to adjust payouts under both the annual and long-term performance plans to reflect the core operating performance of the business, but prohibits discretion for payouts above stated maximum awards.
+The Company believes that these variable elements of compensation are a sufficient percentage of overall compensation to motivate executives to produce both superior short and long-term corporate results.
+The fixed element is also believed to be appropriate so that the executives are not encouraged to take unnecessary or excessive risks achieving corporate objectives. - Because net income and earnings per share are the primary performance measures for determining incentive payments, the Company believes its executives are encouraged to take a balanced approach that focuses on corporate profitability, rather than other measures which may incentivize management to drive sales or growth targets without regard to cost structure.
+If the Company is not profitable at a reasonable level, there are no payouts under the annual incentive cash award program. - 5

+- The Company caps cash payments under the annual incentive plan, which the Company believes also mitigates excessive risk taking.
+Even if the Company dramatically exceeds its net income and earnings per share targets, bonus payouts are limited by such caps.
+Conversely, the Company has a floor on the net income and earnings per share targets so that profitability below a certain level (as approved by the Compensation Committee) does not permit bonus payouts. - The Company's bonus program has been structured primarily around the attainment of net income and/or earnings per share targets for many years and the Company has seen no evidence that it encourages unnecessary or excessive risk taking. - The Company believes that use of distinct long-term incentive vehicles both restricted stock awards and stock options having either premium price features and/or vesting over a number of years, provides strong incentives for sustained operational and financial performance. - The Compensation Committee has discretion to adjust payouts under both the annual and long-term performance plans to reflect the core operating performance of the business, but prohibits discretion for payouts above stated maximum awards.